lore10/Multidimensional_User_Profile/README.md

 Multidimensional_User_Profile contains json and ipynb files obtained as a result of the research project .
 The data corresponds to information analyzed from tweets generated in Ecuador during the month of november 2016.
 In detail, the files are:

 - tweetsNOStemmed_words2vec300.bin (used in 1_ClusteringTweetsKMeans++_Heterogeneity_toPublish.ipynb)
 word2vec model for words in vocabulary.
 Model employed to have the vector representation of the training tweets and experimental users' tweets.
+Too heavy file, please contact the author.

 - data_centroids300.json (used in 1_ClusteringTweetsKMeans++_Heterogeneity_toPublish.ipynb)
 You will find the vector representation of 22 centroids (however other K values are considered as well).
 Those were used to initialize EM.